Time-Domain System Equivalent logoTime-Domain System EquivalentLinear dynamics, solved faster.Discuss Integration

 Runtime is governed byinterfaces, history, and integration.

-In simplified form, the dominant scaling is
+In simplified form, the reusable-subsystem contribution scales like

 O(Np²·Nh)